 Billion Oyster Project

 The Billion Oyster Project aims to plant one billion oysters in New York Harbor by 2035 and in the process educate thousands of citizens about the Hudson River ecosystem.
 Oysters are filter feeders and are essential for achieving cleaner waterways.
 So far the group has supported 20 million oysters and your donation will go toward more supplies and equipment for aquaculture, education and community outreach.
 Attend, sponsor, or even donate a raffle item to the annual Harbor School Awards Dinner in February.
-Volunteers are greatly appreciated during warmer months and New Yorkers can even adopt and monitor their own oyster bed in 2017 (submit an application).
+Volunteers are greatly appreciated during warmer months and New Yorkers can even adopt and monitor their own oyster bed (submit an application).

 The Nature Conservancy